 And then I nearly jump back.

-Not a moment after I took that step forward did I see something black scurry away across the stone path just a couple inches away from my sneakers.
-My head whips to the direction it went into and I sign.
+Not a moment after I took that step forward did I see something black scurry across the stone path just a couple inches away from my sneakers.
+My head whips to the direction it went to and I sigh.

 "It's another one of those rodents."
 I grumble, half-disgusted.